5 Foods a Nutritionist NEVER Eats

 When I eat them, I want to fully enjoy them.
 That means no guilt.
 No obsession.

 You need to let go of an all-or-nothing approach.

 So, here are the common foods nutritionists claim to never, ever eat (though I bet they are lying!) and what I think about them.

 Nutritionists and dietitians are real people who live in the real world.
-Hopefully, if they feel like enjoying a treat like a lollie - they have a healthy enough relationship with food to enjoy some.
+Hopefully, if they feel like enjoying a treat like a lollie - they have a healthy enough relationship with food to enjoy some occasionally.

 These white versions aren't off limits to me...
 I'm mindful that wholemeal or multigrain is best and that is my default choice but when I treat myself occasionally, I order exactly what I feel like.
 No restrictions - just everything in moderation.

-No one should eat chocolate because they think its nutritious.
-Chocolate is a yummy treat - not a superfood.
-When you treat yourself, eat mindfully and choose the food you actually want, and you're more likely to feel satisfied and stop craving it.
+Simply eat chocolate mindfully.
+If you the chocolate you actually want, and you're more likely to get satisfied and stop craving it.

 In winter, I keep some tetra soup packs in my pantry for those nights when I am too tired to cook (I like La Zupa, and Campbells Simply Soups Range).
 It is healthier to heat up some soup than order take-away.